 The Fez al Bali Medina is the oldest part of the city of Fez.
 Founded in the ninth century, it has grown over the centuries to its current size occupied by over 150,000 residents.
 It is famous for having the largest car-free pedestrian area in the world at 220 ha (540 acres).
 Fes al Bali is also home to the oldest university in the world.

 It was one of the most tourist friendly medina for us.
 Less hectic than, we did enjoy strolling through the streets or spending time in the coffee shop and looking how life pass by.

 Medina in Fes is good for buying leather goods, they are cheaper than in any other Morrocan Medina.

 Medina in Meknes

 The Medina in Meknes is probably the least touristy Medina in Morocco – even less-so than Rabat.
 We called it Orange Town, since most of the walls are colour-washed in either yellow and orange.
-I wouldn’t say there was much to see in there beside Royal Stables and Voulubilis which is 30 Km away, but its Meknes Medina is on the UNESCO World Heritage.
+I wouldn’t say there was much to see in there beside Royal Stables and Voulubilis which is 30 Km away, but its Meknes Medina is on the UNESCO sites

 Medina in Tetouan